Using a 2nd IMU

 The benefits provided by the STorM32's 2nd IMU support are

-- significantly improved accuracy, i.e., the camera is held in position with a much smaller error bandwidth
+- significantly improved stabilization accuracy, i.e., the camera is held in position with a much smaller error bandwidth

-- drastically larger range of operation, essentially any pitch and yaw angle is possible (for a more detailed discussion of the possibilities and limitations see video below)
+- drastically larger range of operation, essentially any pitch and yaw angle is possible (for a more detailed discussion of the possibilities and limitations see the video below)